 The ribcage and core work as a unit and coordinated movement is essential.
-Pain manifests if a rib loses the ability to properly coordinate movement with the rest of the ribs and spine as part of a functional unit.
+Depending upon how the brain perceives the threat, pain may manifest when a rib loses its ability to properly coordinate movement with the rest of the ribs and spine as part of a functional unit.
 This would be similar to a rowing team where one oarsman uses his ore out of sequence with the group.
 Altered rib function can cause difficulty breathing, restricted shoulder movement, referred pain to other areas, and reactive muscle guarding.
 Additionally, misaligned ribs can pinch intercostal nerves, sending excruciating pain through the length of the rib and, occasionally, the chest wall (the ole heart attack scare).

 It’s virtually impossible to overstate the influence of breathing on t-spine and rib mobility and postural stability.
 The diaphragm, abdominals, and accessory respiratory muscles produce upward of 21,000 breaths a day.
 With a strong, freely moving diaphragm serving as the primary muscle for respiration, auxiliary muscles are able to remain soft and relaxed.
 However, many clients with upper t-spine restrictions (such as a dowager’s hump) breathe primarily with the scalenes and upper scapular fixators (See the attached treatment and training video below)

 A weakened diaphragm causes increased resting tone in upper rib cage muscles such as the scalenes, upper trapezius, levator scapula, and pectorals.
-The latissimus dorsi, pectoralis major and minor are not typically thought of as accessory muscles of breathing, but may be recruited in faulty movement patterns such as paradoxical breathing, where the abdomen moves in on inspiration and out on expiration.
-This common muscle imbalance pattern creates shoulder girdle protraction, forward head carriage, and decreased lumbar lordosis.
-Forward head posture may result in significant suboccipital and cervicothoracic pain, as these areas are now asked to bear excessive loads to compensate for the hyperkyphotic t-spine.
+The latissimus dorsi and pectoralsare not typically thought of as accessory muscles of breathing, but may be recruited in those with paradoxical breathing patterns.
+This faulty breathing pattern occurs when the abdomen moves in on inspiration and out on expiration and may result in shoulder girdle protraction, forward head carriage, and decreased lumbar lordosis.
+The accompanying head forward posture causes suboccipital spasm and cervicothoracic pain, as these areas are now asked to bear excessive loads to compensate for the hyperkyphotic t-spine

 An often-overlooked way of relieving nagging neck, shoulder, or low-back pain is to improve ribcage mobility.
 In Fig. 3, I demonstrate a (bucket-handle) rib lifting technique.
 This powerful soft-tissue stretch helps create space between the rib cage and pelvic girdle.
 In Fig. 4, I activate an inhibited diaphragm while mobilizing the ribcage.
 As the client inhales, he gently presses his elbow against my hand as I resist to a count of 5.
 Upon deep exhalation, my fingers work up under the costal cage and pump all the stale air from the diaphragm muscle (repeat 5 times).